 Supply Chain Resiliency

-Supply chain disruptions because of sustainability issues also increased in 2021.
-Therefore, Clariant took care to prepare its supply chain for the future by anticipating bottlenecks and choosing its suppliers accordingly.
-For example, it prefers to cooperate with suppliers that deal with climate change by reducing their emissions and providing emergency schemes for extreme weather events.
+Aside from managing persisting turbulences in the supply chain related to the pandemic, additional challenges marked the reporting year 2022, such as the war on Ukraine, resulting in increased complexity, the risk of unpredictable energy costs, and additional logistic delays.
+In 2022, Clariant again took care to prepare its supply chain for the future by anticipating bottlenecks and choosing its suppliers accordingly.
+Clariant prefers to cooperate with suppliers that deal with climate change by reducing their emissions and providing emergency schemes for extreme weather events.
+For regular external evaluations of risk profiles and supplier assessments, Clariant engages in the industry initiative Together for Sustainability and collaborates with sustainability ratings provider EcoVadis.
+Read more about supplier evaluation.

 PRODUCTION SITES AND FACILITIES